 Being a Certified Nursing Assistant (CNA), is a rewarding and fulfilling career, offering opportunities to care directly for patients in a variety of clinical settings.
-Many CNAs enjoy the vital job responsibilities, the relationships they form with patients while on the frontline of their care, and the flexible schedules.
+Many health care professionals enjoy a CNA career that comes with vital job responsibilities, the relationships they form with patients while on the frontline of their care, and the flexible schedules.
 However, for CNAs looking to grow, there are numerous exciting career paths that they can take.

-A popular transition for a CNA is to become a Licensed Practical Nurse (LPN — also known as a Licensed Vocational Nurse or LVN in California and Texas).
+Becoming a Licensed Practical Nurse (LPN — also known as a Licensed Vocational Nurse or LVN in California and Texas) is often what comes after a CNA career.
 LPNs work under the supervision of RNs and have many of the same duties as CNAs, with some additional responsibilities such as administering medications, changing sterile wound dressings, inserting catheters and IVs, and managing CNAs.

 To become an LPN, you must attend a practical nursing program, and these usually take around six to 12 months full-time to complete (program requirements and length vary by state).
 In the program, you will study topics such as practical nursing skills, anatomy and physiology, nutrition, and human health and disease.
 There is also a clinical requirement, which may be, in part, fulfilled by your CNA experience.
 After the program, you will need to take the National Council Licensure Examination-Practical Nurse (NCLEX-PN) exam to obtain licensure.
 Many programs build test prep for the NCLEX-PN into the program.